Gear and Health

 The falls at 729 feet (222 metres) is the highest east of the Mississippi.
 Compare that with Niagara Falls, with a drop of only 173 feet (53 metres).
 More comparisons: Alfred Creek Falls in British Columbia is 2,300 feet (700 metres) high.
 Salto Ángel in Venezuela at 2647 feet (807 metres) is the highest in the world.
 Yosemite Falls in Yosemite National Park comes close at 2,425 feet (739 metres).

-Of course, to make a falls impressive, volume of water comes in here too.
+Of course, to make a falls impressive, volume of water needs to be considered too.
 However you look at it, spend time at Amicalola Falls.
 It's the first of many wonders on the AT trail.

 Wherever you live in the world, unless it is directly opposite the trail, you'll have to figure out how to get to the trailhead.
 Getting on and off the trail will probably be your biggest expense.